Eberle, Factor lead Oklahoma St. past Georgia 3-2 in WCWS - WHIZ News

 Alysen Febrey, a first-team NFCA All-American who transferred from Georgia after the 2019 season, singled in the bottom of the inning to score Kylie Naomi and push Oklahoma State’s lead to 3-1.

-Ellie Armistead doubled and knocked in Jaiden Fields in the top of the seventh, bringing Georgia within a run with a runners on first and third andh one out.
+Ellie Armistead doubled and knocked in Jaiden Fields in the top of the seventh, bringing Georgia within a run with a runners on first and third and one out.

 Eberle got Savana Sikes to pop out.
 Oklahoma State third baseman Sydney Pennington charged a slow hopper and fired to first for the final out.